ZijieJin/scComm/README.md

 scComm requires three inputs:

-- Single-cell RNA-seq gene expression data with cell annotations
+- Single-cell RNA-seq gene expression data with cell annotations.
+The gene expression matrix is a gene-by-cell matrix, and cell annotations are provided by a tow-column csv file, including cell names and cell types.

-- (optional) Ligand-receptor database
+- (optional) custom Ligand-receptor database.
+User can also provide other L-R databases, which is a two-column csv file indicating ligands and receptors.

-- (optional) downstream regulation database
+- (optional) downstream regulation database.
+User can also provide other downstream regulation databaases.
+The file format should be the same as  `dorothea.rds`

 ## Usage